 On April 7, 2022, we executed a First Note Modification Agreement (the "Modification Agreement") between the Company and its subsidiaries and Regions Bank.
-The Modification Agreement increases the line of credit specified in the 2021 Credit

-Facility to \$125.0 million.
-The expiration date of July 9, 2026 remains unchanged.
-The financial covenants included in the 2021 Credit Facility also remain unchanged.
+The Modification Agreement increases the line of credit specified in the 2021 Credit Facility to \$125.0 million.
+The expiration date of July 9, 2026 remained unchanged.
+The financial covenants included in the 2021 Credit Facility also remained unchanged.

-As of April 30, 2022, we were in compliance with these covenants.
+As of October 29, 2022, we were in compliance with these covenants.

-In addition, on April 7, 2022, the Company executed a First Amendment to the 2021 Credit Facility (the "First benchmark rate with the Bloomberg Short-Term Bank Yield ("BSBY") Index Rate.
-Pursuant to the First Amendment, the Credit Facility carries an interest rate of BSBY plus 1.0% to 1.8% depending on specified leverage levels.
+In addition, on April 7, 2022, the Company executed a First Amendment to the 2021 Credit Facility (the "First Amendment") and to the Modification Agreement, between the Company and its subsidiaries and Regions Bank.
+The First Amendment replaces LIBOR as the benchmark rate with the Bloomberg Short-Term Bank Yield ("BSBY") Index Rate.
+Pursuant to the First Amendment, the 2021 Credit Facility carries an interest rate of BSBY plus 1.0% to 1.8% depending on specified leverage levels.